MetabolicEngineeringGroupCBMA/old_site/index.md

 Our interest is metabolic engineering of baker's yeast [*Saccharomyces cerevisiae*](https://en.wikipedia.org/wiki/Saccharomyces_cerevisiae) for consumption of new types of substrates and production of new biotechnologically interesting molecules.
-You can see this yeast growing under a microscope in the image above.
+You can see this yeast growing under a microscope in the animated image above.

 Specifically, we work on expanding the consumption of for efficient metabolism of new types of sugars as [D-xylose](https://en.wikipedia.org/wiki/Xylose) combined with biosynthesis of [fatty acids](https://en.wikipedia.org/wiki/Fatty_acid) and derived lipids.